margotkurfess/margotkurfess.github.io/_posts/2017-07-01-how-to-get-started-with-github.md

 3. Open up the terminal and create a folder where you want your code to live

     For example, I have a folder called `github`.
-If you want to try this using the command line, do the following:
+If you want to try to create a folder like this using the command line, do the following:

     First see which directory you are in by typing: